Arteiii/Authly/frontend/README.md

 # Authly Frontend Example

 This project serves as an example frontend implementation for Authly, a simple authentication system.
-Authly is designed to showcase backend integration with container IDs/keys for secure communication.
+Authly is designed to showcase backend integration with bubble IDs/keys for secure communication.
 This example uses Svelte, integrates Tailwind CSS, and is entirely client-sided.

 ## Getting Started